soyguijarro/react-storage-hooks/README.md

 Since this library provides custom React hooks, you need a working React environment.
 I recommend the official [Create React App](https://facebook.github.io/create-react-app/).

-Then, install the library with npm:
+Add the library to your project with npm:

 ```
 npm install --save react-storage-hooks